Anti-tank warfare: Infantry

-In the 1960s, the U.S. Army adopted the M72 LAW rocket, a lightweight, collapsible rocket launcher with the ability to penetrate moderate thicknesses of enemy armor.
+In the 1960s, the U.S. Army adopted the M72 LAW rocket, a lightweight, collapsible launcher capable of penetrating moderate thicknesses of enemy armor.
 During the Vietnam War, the weapon was used primarily against NVA and Viet Cong defensive works and emplacements, as there were few encounters against enemy armor.
-Overall, the LAW was regarded as a success, though its ignition system frequently suffered from misfires in the heat and humidity of Vietnamese jungles.
+Overall, the LAW was regarded as a success, though its ignition system frequently misfired in the heat and humidity of the Vietnamese jungles.
 The LAW has since been replaced by the AT4 (M136).

 Tactics

-Changes in the anti-tank tactics since the Second World War mostly came from the appearance of new technologies, and increased firepower of the infantry mounted on fully armored vehicles.
-The most profound anti-tank technology has been the guided missile, which when coupled with a helicopter can mean that tanks can be engaged beyond ground line of sight (LOS), and at one of their most vulnerable aspect, the top armor.
+Changes in anti-tank tactics since the Second World War have mostly stemmed from the emergence of new technologies and the increased firepower of infantry mounted on fully armored vehicles.
+The most profound anti-tank technology has been the guided missile, which, when coupled with a helicopter, can enable engagement of tanks beyond ground line of sight (LOS) and at one of their most vulnerable aspects: the top armor.

 Effectiveness

 South African Sherman tanks disabled in the fight to take the Perugia Highlands in Italy 1944 – World War 2.

-The effect of anti-tank warfare is to destroy or damage enemy tanks, or to prevent enemy tanks, and their supporting troops from maneuvering, which is the primary ability of a tank.
-In the US Army the degree of effect by an anti-tank weapon on a vehicle is referred to as either "mobility kill", "firepower kill", and "catastrophic kill".
+The effect of anti-tank warfare is to destroy or damage enemy tanks, or to prevent enemy tanks and their supporting troops from maneuvering, which is a tank's primary capability.
+In the US Army, the degree of effect by an anti-tank weapon on a vehicle is referred to as either "mobility kill", "firepower kill", or "catastrophic kill".
 In a mobility kill (M-kill), the vehicle loses its ability to move, for example, by breaking a tank track or bogey or damaging the engine; the targeted tank is then immobile, but may retain full use of its weapons (large cannon, heavy machine gun and smaller machine guns) and still be able to fight to some extent.
 However, a mobility-killed tank is a relatively vulnerable target to RPG or Molotov cocktail attacks, and it cannot maneuver to better firing positions.

 A firepower kill (F-kill) is some loss of the vehicle's ability to fire its weapons.
-For example, a tank may be hit on its main cannon, making the main gun inoperable.
+For example, a tank may be hit by a main cannon shot, rendering the main gun inoperable.
 M-kills and F-kills may be complete or partial, the latter corresponding to reductions in a target's ability to move or fire.
-A catastrophic kill (K-kill) removes the tank's ability to fight completely; this may entail complete destruction of the tank or disabling or killing the crew.
+A catastrophic kill (K-kill) removes the tank's ability to fight; this may entail destroying the tank or disabling or killing the crew.